torch/cutorch/README.md

 Cutorch provides the following:

 - a new tensor type: `torch.CudaTensor` that acts like `torch.FloatTensor`, but all it's operations are on the GPU.
 Most of the tensor operations are supported by cutorch.
 There are a few missing ones, which are being implemented.
 The missing list can be found here: https://github.com/torch/cutorch/issues/70
+- several other GPU tensor types, with limited functionality.
+Currently limited to copying/conversion, and several indexing and shaping operations.
 - `cutorch.*` - Functions to set/get GPU, get device properties, memory usage, set/get low-level streams, set/get random number generator's seed, synchronization etc. They are described in more detail below.

 ### torch.CudaTensor
 This new tensor type behaves exactly like a `torch.FloatTensor`, but has a couple of extra functions of note:
 - `t:getDevice()` - Given a CudaTensor `t`, you can call :getDevice on it to find out the GPU ID on which the tensor memory is allocated.

+### Other CUDA tensor types
+Most other (besides float) CPU torch tensor types now have a cutorch equivalent, with similar names:

+- `torch.CudaDoubleTensor`
+- `torch.CudaByteTensor`
+- `torch.CudaCharTensor`
+- `torch.CudaIntTensor`
+- `torch.CudaShortTensor`
+- `torch.CudaLongTensor`
+- and `torch.CudaHalfTensor` when supported as indicated by `cutorch.hasHalf`; these are half-precision (16-bit) floats.

+**Note:** these are currently limited to copying/conversion, and several indexing and shaping operations (e.g. `narrow`, `select`, `unfold`, `transpose`).

 ###`cutorch.*` API
 - `cutorch.synchronize()` : All of the CUDA API is asynchronous (barring a few functions), which means that you can queue up operations.
 To wait for the operations to finish, you can issue `cutorch.synchronize()` in your code, when the code waits for all GPU operations on the current GPU to finish.
 WARNING: synchronizes the CPU host with respect to the current device (as per `cutorch.getDevice()`) only.